Danceability, A New Definition of Bridge Index: Danceability index for virtual links

+We begin with the following definition, which extends the notion of a bridge to the virtual setting.

-An \textbf{over-bridge} of a virtual knot diagram is a maximal length unbroken arc of the diagram which includes at least one classical overcrossing.
-An arc can pass through a virtual crossing and remain unbroken, so an over-bridge is an arc of the diagram containing only classical overcrossings, and potentially some virtual crossings as well.
+\begin{defn} An \textbf{over-bridge} of a virtual link diagram is a maximal length unbroken arc of the diagram which includes at least one classical overcrossing.
+An arc can pass through a virtual crossing and remain unbroken, so an over-bridge is an arc of the diagram containing only classical overcrossings, and potentially some virtual crossings as well. \end{defn}

+Now we recall two definitions of the bridge index for virtual links, corresponding to two versions of the bridge index for classical links.

-The first definition of the bridge index for virtual knots, denoted $b_1$, is given by the minimum number of over-bridges across all possible diagrams of a knot \cite{NS}.
-For classical knots, this definition agrees with the usual (classical) bridge index.
-The second definition of the bridge index for virtual knots, denoted $b_2$, is the minimum number of local maxima taken over all planar diagrams that are Morse with respect to a height function \cite{NS}.
-For classical knots, this definition agrees with the Morse theory definition of the bridge index.
-As mentioned in the Introduction, for classical knots, these two indexes are always equal, however for virtual knots this is not the case.
+\begin{defn}[\cite{NS}] The first definition of the \textbf{bridge index} for virtual links, denoted $b_1$, is given by the minimum number of over-bridges across all possible diagrams of a virtual link.
+The second definition of the \textbf{bridge index} for virtual links, denoted $b_2$, is the minimum number of local maxima taken over all planar diagrams that are Morse with respect to a height function. \end{defn}

+For classical links, the definition of $b_1$ agrees with the usual (combinatorial) definition of the bridge index, and the definition of $b_2$ agrees with the Morse-theoretic definition of the bridge index.
+As mentioned in \autoref{thm:bridge}, for classical links these two definitions are always equal; however for virtual links this is not the case.

-Nakanishi-Satoh proved that if a virtual knot $K$ has $b_2(K)$ equal to 1, then $K$ must be trivial \cite{NS}.
-(This aligns with the classical bridge index result that all non-trivial classical knots must have bridge index at least 2.)
-However, it is possible for a non-trivial virtual knot to have $b_1$ equal to 1.
-For example, the 2.1 virtual Trefoil, denoted $T_v$ and shown in Figure \ref{fig:virtual_trefoil}, has $b_1(T_v)=1$, and since $T_v$ is non trivial, $b_1(T_v)=1<b_2(T_v)$.
-In general, Nakanishi-Satoh proved that $b_1(K) \leq b_2(K)$ for all virtual knots $K$ \cite{NS}, and this inequality can be strict.
+Nakanishi-Satoh proved that if a virtual link $K$ has $b_2(K)$ equal to 1, then $K$ must be trivial \cite{NS}.
+(This aligns with the classical bridge index result that all non-trivial classical links must have bridge index at least 2.)
+However, it is possible for a non-trivial virtual link to have $b_1$ equal to 1.
+For example, the 2.1 virtual trefoil, denoted $T_v$ and shown in \autoref{fig:virtual_trefoil}, has $b_1(T_v)=1$, and since $T_v$ is non-trivial, $b_1(T_v)=1<b_2(T_v)$.
+In general, Nakanishi-Satoh proved that $b_1(K) \leq b_2(K)$ for all virtual links $K$, and this inequality can be strict \cite{NS}.
+Later, the authors of \cite{NPV} showed that the difference between $b_1(K)$ and $b_2(K)$ can be arbitrarily large.
+A stronger result stating that for any positive integers $m \leq n$, there is a virtual link $K$ with $b_1(K) = m$ and $b_2(K) = n$, was also proved in \cite{KPW}.